 The digitalisation of careers offers a place of convergence for research and promising prospects for cooperation to offer a range of innovative university certificates and diplomas within a transversal school training for traditional "enhanced" careers and new careers.

-The faculty of Law, Economics and Management of Orléans is preparing to move in the heart of the regional capital, on the Porte-Madeleine site, in 2023.
-This will to reinforce our relationship with our partners, a guarantee of increased attractiveness, requires a renewal of our initial training offer.
+The Faculty of Law, Economics and Management of Orléans is preparing to move in the heart of the regional capital, on the Porte-Madeleine site, in 2023.
+This will to reinforce our relationship with our partners, a guarantee of increased attractiveness, requires a renewal of our formal education offer.

 Increasing our strengths' visibility, reinforcing our regional anchoring, our network of alumni and our "partners' club", succeeding in moving to the centre of Orléans' Val de Loire, animating our decentralised campuses, and spreading thanks to our international exchanges: all these are exciting challenges to meet together!